-This nomenclature has been adopted by the USP Drug Nomenclature Committee for implementation by supplemental revisions of USP 34-NF 29.
-For currently official monograph titles in the form Sterile [DRUG] that have not yet been revised, the following nomenclature continues in use in this Pharmacopeia: (1) medicaments or solutions or emulsions thereof suitable for injection, bearing titles of the form [DRUG] Injection; (2) dry solids or liquid concentrates containing no buffers, diluents, or other added substances, and which, upon the addition of suitable solvents, yield solutions conforming in all respects to the requirements for Injections, and which are distinguished by titles of the form Sterile [DRUG]; (3) preparations the same as those described under (2) except that they contain one or more buffers, diluents, or other added substances, and which are distinguished by titles of the form [DRUG] for Injection; (4) solids which are suspended in a suitable fluid medium and which are not to be injected intravenously or into the spinal canal, distinguished by titles of the form Sterile [DRUG] Suspension; and (5) dry solids which, upon the addition of suitable vehicles, yield preparations conforming in all respects to the requirements for Sterile Suspensions, and which are distinguished by titles of the form Sterile [DRUG] for Suspension.
+&lt;sup>1 This nomenclature has been adopted by the USP Drug Nomenclature Committee for implementation by supplemental revisions of USP 34-NF 29.
+For currently official monograph titles in the form Sterile [DRUG] that have not yet been revised, the following nomenclature continues in use in this Pharmacopeia: (1) medicaments or solutions or emulsions thereof suitable for injection, bearing titles of the form [DRUG] Injection; (2) dry solids or liquid concentrates containing no buffers, diluents, or other added substances, and which, upon the addition of suitable solvents, yield solutions conforming in all respects to the requirements for Injections, and which are distinguished by titles of the form [DRUG]; (3) preparations the same as those described under (2) except that they contain one or more buffers, diluents, or other added substances, and which are distinguished by titles of the form [DRUG] for Injection; (4) solids which are suspended in a suitable fluid medium and which are not to be injected intravenously or into the spinal canal, distinguished by titles of the form Sterile [DRUG] Suspension; and (5) dry solids which, upon the addition of suitable vehicles, yield preparations conforming in all respects to the requirements for Sterile [DRUG] for Suspension; and which are distinguished by titles of the form Sterile [DRUG] for Suspension; and which are distinguished by titles of the form Sterile [DRUG] for Suspension; and which are distinguished by titles of the form Sterile [DRUG] for Suspension; and which are distinguished by titles of the form Sterile [DRUG] for Suspension.

-maintained at 10° , have a Saponification Value between 185 and 200 (see Fats and Fixed Oils $\langle 401 \rangle$), have an lodine Value between 79 and 141 (see Fats and Fixed Oils $\langle 401 \rangle$), and meet the requirements of the following tests.
+maintained at 10°, have a Saponification Value between 185 and 200 (see Fats and Fixed Oils (401)), have an Iodine Value between 79 and 141 (see Fats and Fixed Oils (401)), and meet the requirements of the following tests.